callmecavs/layzr.js/README.md

 The script is also available via CDN.

 In the examples below, replace `{version}` with your desired version.
+Refer to the [releases](https://github.com/callmecavs/layzr.js/releases) page for version info.

 ##### [cdnjs](https://cdnjs.com/libraries/layzr.js)
 ```html